 The Statement of Cash Flows presents detailed information about the cash activities of the College during the year.
 The statement is divided into five parts.
 The first section deals with operating cash flows and shows the net cash used in the operating activities.
 The second section reflects cash flows from noncapital financing activities.
 This section reflects the cash received and spent for non-operating, non-investing, and noncapital financing purposes.
 The third section deals with the cash flows from capital and related financing activities.
 This section deals with the cash used for the acquisition and construction of capital assets and related items and related funding received.
 The fourth section reflects the cash flows from investing activities and shows interest received from investing activities.
-The fifth section reconciles the net cash used in operating activities to the operating loss reflected in the Statement of Revenues, Expenses and Changes in Net Position.
-Cash and cash equivalents for the years ended June 30, 2016 and 2015 were approximately \$0.5 million and approximately \$0.7 million, a decrease of approximately \$0.2 million from FY2016 to FY2015.
+The fifth section reconciles the net cash used in operating activities to the operating loss reflected in the statement of revenues, expenses and changes in net position.
+Cash and cash equivalents for the years ended June 30, 2017 and 2016 were approximately \$0.7 million and approximately \$0.5 million, an increase of approximately \$0.2 million from FY2017 to FY2016.

-Condensed Schedules of Cash Flows Years Ended June 30, 2016, 2015 and 2014 (in millions)
+Condensed Schedules of Cash Flows Years Ended June 30, 2017, 2016 and 2015 (in millions)

-2016 2015 2014 Cash provided by (used in) Operating activities \$ (9.6) \$ (12.1) \$ (14.1) Non capital financing activities 9.8 11.3 12.5 Capital and related financing activities (0.4) (0.4) (0.5) Increase (decrease) in cash and cash equivalents (0.2) (1.2) (2.1) Cash and cash equivalents, beginning of year 0.7 1.9 4.0 Cash and cash equivalents, end of year \$ 0.5 \$ 0.7 \$ 1.9
+2017 2016 2015 Cash provided by (used in) Operating activities \$ (8.8) \$ (9.6) \$ (12.1) Non capital financing activities 9.1 9.8 11.3 Capital and related financing activities (0.1) (0.4) (0.4) Increase (decrease) in cash and cash equivalents 0.2 (0.2) (1.2) Cash and cash equivalents, beginning of year 0.5 0.7 1.9 Cash and cash equivalents, end of year \$ 0.7 \$ 0.5 \$ 0.7